Jothamcloud/balancee-task/README.md

 # Balanceè DevOps Internship Submission

-This project is a submission for the Balanceè DevOps internship task.
+This project is a submission for the Balanceè DevOps task.
 It demonstrates a CI/CD pipeline using GitHub Actions, Docker, Docker Compose, and Docker Hub for image storage and deployment.

 ## Project Structure